beyarkay/masters-thesis/src/06_conclusion.md

 The current system is tethered to the user's computer but it is technically feasible for the suite to be completely wireless and battery powered.
 This would enable \emph{Ergo} to provide an interface identical to that of a Bluetooth keyboard.
-Turning \emph{Ergo} on would cause it to broadcast it's availability as a Bluetooth keyboard to surrounding Bluetooth-enabled devices, and on connection the user would be able to interact with those devices using
+Turning \emph{Ergo} on would cause it to broadcast its availability as a Bluetooth keyboard to surrounding Bluetooth-enabled devices, and on connection the user would be able to interact with those devices using
 \emph{Ergo} exactly as though it were a keyboard.
-All machine learning inference would be required to run on the microcontroller, however the speed with which the FFNN makes predictions makes it possible that an optimised neural network would be able to run on-device.
+All machine learning inference would be required to run on the microcontroller (as there would no longer be an external computer to perform the inference), however the speed with which the FFNN makes predictions makes it possible that an optimised neural network would be able to run on-device.